 Congenital adrenal hyperplasia (CAH) is a group of inherited disorders of the adrenal gland, small triangular organs located on top of the kidneys that secrete hormones.
 CAH is associated with deficiencies in the enzymes required for the production of the steroid hormones cortisol and/or aldosterone.

 In the adrenal gland, cholesterol is turned into a precursor called pregnenolone and then several enzymes complete the production of aldosterone, cortisol, and androgens.
 If one or more of these enzymes is deficient or dysfunctional, then inadequate amounts of the final products are produced.
-Because low concentrations of cortisol cause a pituitary hormone that stimulates adrenal growth and hormone production (adrenocorticotropic hormone, or ACTH) to become elevated, the adrenal gland increases in size (CAH).
+Because low concentrations of cortisol cause a pituitary hormone that stimulates adrenal growth and hormone production (adrenocorticotropic hormone, or ACTH) to become elevated, the adrenal gland increases in size (called hyperplasia).
 However, the increased size and activity cannot overcome the block in cortisol production.
 Other substances (such as 17-hydroxyprogesterone) that do not need the defective enzyme will be produced in excess.
 The vast majority of CAH cases are due to a deficiency in the enzyme 21-hydroxylase, so this type will be the main focus of this article.

 With CAH, the enzyme deficiency can cause a decrease in cortisol concentration and/or aldosterone and, in some cases, an increase in androgens, a group of "male hormones."
 Excess androgens can result in the development of male sexual characteristics in females (virilization), which is often noticed at birth.
 A baby girl's external sex organs may be ambiguous: her genitals may resemble a boy's anatomy or be somewhere in between a boy's and a girl's anatomy.
 While it is a rare disorder, CAH is the most common cause of ambiguous external sex organs (genitals) in newborns.